MiamiOH-CSE274/Portfolio/README.md

 * If I needed a data structure to store a grocery list, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.

 If I were to implement a data structure for a grocery list I would use a Linked list.
-Linked lists allow for more convenient adding and removing of items in between one another which is optimal for when I think of things I want to add or remove at different times.If I were to use an Array-Based list, I would have to grow() the list if I added too many items, which would usually mean doubling the size of my list.
+Linked lists allow for more convenient adding and removing of items in between one another which is optimal for when I think of things I want to add or remove at different times.
+Placing items in between one another is important because I might want to group one category together such as vegetables or cereals.
+So if I were to think of a vegetable I want to add at a later time, I don't want to put it at the end and have it bubble up, I want to be able to insert it with other vegetables right away.
+If I were to use an array-based list, trying to place an item in the middle would require shifting the whole list.
+In addition, I would have to grow() the list if I added too many items, which would usually mean doubling the size of my list.
 I would not want to carry an abnormally large list around the supermarket if I wasn't going to use all of the space on it.
+All other data-structures, such as bst, heap, or hashtable, might work but have overly-complicated implementations that are unlikely to yield much improvement on a linked list.

 * If I needed a data structure to store student records so that I could look students up by Banner number, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.